 How to React

-When others express negativity, your first response may be to become defensive (they’re being a Debbie Downer about your awesome idea, after all!).
+When others express negativity, your first response may be to become defensive (they’re being negative about your awesome idea, after all!).

 But getting defensive will get you nowhere.
 Plus, most of the time, negativity is a result of another person’s insecurity.
 Instead of getting upset, come from a place of curiosity and ask that person why she has those feelings toward your goal.
 You’ll often discover it’s because she once abandoned a dream of her own.